datacarpentry/semester-biology/syllabus.md

 [https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/](https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/)

-## Campus Resources
+## Campus Helping Resources

+Students experiencing crises or personal problems that interfere with their general well-being are encouraged to utilize the university’s counseling resources.
+The Counseling& Wellness Center provides confidential counseling services at no cost for currently enrolled students.
+Resources are available on campus for students having personal problems or lacking clear career or academic goals, which interfere with their academic performance.

 ### Health and Wellness

 U Matter, We Care: If you or a friend is in distress, please contact umatter@ufl.edu or 352 392-1575 so that a team member can reach out to the student.

-Counseling and Wellness Center: http://www.counseling.ufl.edu/cwc, and  392-1575; and the University Police Department: 392-1111 or 9-1-1 for emergencies.
+Counseling and Wellness Center: http://www.counseling.ufl.edu/cwc, 392-1575.

 Sexual Assault Recovery Services (SARS): Student Health Care Center, 392-1161.